Alex Molinaroli: Early life and education

-Later in life he continued his formal education while still working, earning a Master of Science in Business (MBA) from Northwestern University in Evanston, IL.
+Later in life he continued his formal education while still working, earning a Master of Business Administration (MBA) from Northwestern University in Evanston, IL.

 Career

 Molinaroli went to work for Johnson Controls in 1983.
 He held increasing levels of responsibility for controls systems and services sales and operations, and was Vice President and General Manager for North America Systems and General Manager for the Middle East businesses for Building Efficiency Division.

-In January of 2007, Molinaroli served as President of Johnson Controls Power Solutions Battery.
+In January 2007, Molinaroli was president of Johnson Controls Power Solutions Battery.
 As president of Power Solutions, he oversaw a renaissance within the company’s battery business.
-During this timeframe the profitability and topline growth dramatically improved – driven by investments in China, the development of advanced battery technologies and vertical integration into battery recycling and separator technologies.
+During this timeframe, the profitability and topline growth dramatically improved – driven by investments in China, the development of advanced battery technologies and vertical integration into battery recycling and separator technologies.

-In January 2013, Molinaroli transitioned to the Johnson Controls corporate office as Vice Chairman and subsequently replaced Steve Roell as Chairman and CEO.
+In January 2013, Molinaroli transitioned to the Johnson Controls corporate office as vice chairman and subsequently replaced Steve Roell as chairman and CEO.

 As CEO of Johnson Controls, Alex Molinaroli led the company through significant transformation that continues today.
-In 2016, Johnson Controls International plc was formed through a merger with Tyco International.